Arizona RV Camping

-Free Arizona RV camping is available on public lands administered by the BLM (Bureau of Land Management), and the USFS (US Forest Service).
+Free Arizona RV camping is available on public lands administered by the BLM (Bureau of Land Management) and the USFS (US Forest Service).
 State parks, US Army Corps of Engineers, Fish and Wildlife Service, and more allow free RV camping.
 The following list is just a sample of free RV camping possibilities.
 Free RV camping locations are primitive, which means there are no RV hookups.

 Cabeza Prieta National Wildlife Refuge – Free RV camping information about the Refuge, remote access, and necessary permits.
 Very isolated!
 There is also BLM public land surrounding AJO available for free RV camping.
 The Yuma BLM Field Office administers this area.

 South of Ash Fork along highway 89 is numerous USFS (US Forest Service) access roads.
 Close the gate behind you.
 There are many lovely free RV boondocking sites in this area.
 The Prescott National Forest manages public lands in this area.

 Surrounded by BLM administered lands, Bouse has virtually unlimited places for free RV camping.
 The BLM (Bureau of Land Management) Lake Havasu Field Office manages RV camping in this area.
 The town has RV camping facilities, including an RV dump, fuel, groceries, water, trash restaurants, museum, and post office.
 Patton’s troops of WWII trained in this area.